Is ClickMeter a Google Analytics Alternative?

 I’m not saying ClickMeter is “magic” and Analytics is “junk”.
 They are both excellent products and they have been created for two different purposes using two different technologies.

-Google Analytics provides on-site analytic to help you understand what happens on your website.
+Google Analytics provides on-site analytics to help you understand what happens on your website.
 It tells you how many visits you got, what time of the day they occurred and which browser was used to help you understand who your average visitor is.

 ClickMeter was specifically created to determine which source of traffic is most valuable to your business.